MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 I've also not blameless in this regard.
 I've been that person before.

 Personally, I now try and leave my mobile phone at my desk and far away from the mob.
-This encourages me to every 30 or so mintues briefly leave the mob to check my messages, which I think is a good thing - I get to stretch my legs a bit, and take a brain breather.
+This encourages me to every 30 or so minutes briefly leave the mob to check my messages, which I think is a good thing - I get to stretch my legs a bit, and take a brain breather.
 I would recommend this practice to mobs where mobile phones become a problem.